 Federal SACWIS requirements mandate functionality within key business practice areas, but allow states some flexibility in how to implement the functions.
 For example, the federal Administration for Children and Families (ACF) provides specific quality assurance guidelines but allows states latitude with regard to how they ensure completeness, accuracy, and consistency of critical data.
 The ACF also leaves room for states to identify state-specific business functionality and requirements.
 As a result of interfaces, the implementation of more flexible modern technologies, and increased reporting abilities, California will better meet federal standards and reporting needs.

-That Contractor shall ensure that the functionality developed for the Intake module results in compliance with federal Statewide Automated Child Welfare Information System (SACWIS) requirements.
+That Contractor shall develop functionality for the Intake digital service that addresses federal Statewide Automated Child Welfare Information System (SACWIS) requirements.

-The Contractor shall ensure that the functionality developed for the Intake module supports the federal reporting requirements (e.g., Adoption and Foster Care Analysis and Reporting System and National Child Abuse and Neglect Data System).
+The Contractor shall develop functionality for the Intake digital service that addresses the federal reporting requirements (e.g., Adoption and Foster Care Analysis and Reporting System and National Child Abuse and Neglect Data System).

 Additional information regarding SACWIS is located in the Statewide and Tribal Automated Child Welfare Information Systems – S/TACWIS Review Instrument, located in the Bidders’ Library.